SolutionsCloud/apidoc/docs/source/source.rst

           inherit: false
         ...

-Sample using an extension where the section SessionAuthentification extends FormAuthentification but the content of the body of the method Login is removed:
+Sample using an extension where the section SessionAuthentication extends FormAuthentication but the content of the body of the method Login is removed:

 .. code-block:: yaml